gao-lab/kernel-to-PWM/README.md

-# Overview: kernel-to-PWM transformation
+# An exact kernel-to-PWM transformation

 Convolutional neural networks use kernels to extract informative motifs from massive amount of sequence datasets.
 However, the only way to distill the motifs from these kernels is a heuristic one from Deepbind (Alipanahi et al., 2015) that aligns all matched sequence segments altogether and calculate the frequency directly, leading to one Position Weight Matrix (PWM) for each kernel.

-Here we discovered an exact transformation from kernel to PWM, in the sense that the convolution result of the kernel on a given sequence fragment is __identical__ to the sum of a sequence-independent constant and the log-likelihood of the PWM on the same sequence.
+Here we proposed an exact transformation from kernel to PWM, in the sense that the convolution result of the kernel on a given sequence fragment is __identical__ to the sum of a sequence-independent constant and the log-likelihood of the PWM on the same sequence.

 Steps of this exact transformation are detailed below:

 ![image](./README_files/Figure1.png)

-# How to use this tool
+# k2p Toolbox

-The tool is available from the `k2p-1.0` directory.
-It depends on the python packages numpy, pandas, and keras.
+The k2p toolbox implements the transformation described in our manuscript.
+All codes are available from the `k2p-1.0` directory.
+The current implementatin depends on the python packages __numpy__, __pandas__, and __keras__.
 Below is a copy of `README` in this archive:

 ## Summary